The Rich Man's Wife

 The Rich Man's Wife is a 1996 American thriller film written and directed by Amy Holden Jones and starring Halle Berry.
-The title character becomes a suspect when her husband is murdered and the investigating detectives are suspicious of her alibi.
+The title character (Berry) becomes a suspect when her husband (Christopher McDonald) is murdered and the investigating detectives are suspicious of her alibi.
 The film was released on September 13, 1996.

 Plot

 Josie Potenza is the trophy wife of workaholic Hollywood producer Tony Potenza, but their marriage is crumbling due to his increased drinking resulting from stress at work.
 She convinces him to join her for a romantic getaway at a secluded lakeside cabin, but when it becomes obvious his concerns about the studio are going to take precedence over relaxation, she begrudgingly tells him to return home but decides to stay on her own for a few days.

 Josie sees Cole Wilson ogling her at a local bar and, uncomfortable with the unwanted attention, she leaves.
-Her jeep breaks down on a dark, secluded country road and as she starts to hike to the cabin, Cole pulls up in his truck and offers her a lift.
+Her Jeep breaks down on a dark, secluded country road and as she starts to hike to the cabin, Cole pulls up in his truck and offers her a lift.
 He convinces her he is harmless and when he extends an invitation to dinner the following night, Josie accepts.

 As they linger over drinks after dinner, Josie discusses her unhappy marriage.
 Although there are problems, and she sometimes fantasizes about her husband's death, she is grateful to Tony for all he has given her and still has hopes for their future.
 Cole becomes aggressive and she resists his advances.
 During the drive back to the cabin, he turns off his headlights and begins to drive erratically, and Josie becomes hysterical.
 When he tries to force himself on her, Josie fires a gun she found in a kitchen drawer and grazes his face with the bullet.
 Vowing revenge, Cole leaves.